Best Instant Pot Corn on the Cob

 If your corn is hard, it is possible that your corn was old, and left on the grocery store shelf for too long.
 As corn ages, it toughens up as more of the sugars convert to starch.

 Corn on the cob is cooked when the kernels are plump, juicy, and have a bright yellow hue.
-You can test your corn to see if it cooked through by using the tip of a sharp paring knife.
+You can test your corn to see if it has cooked through by using the tip of a sharp paring knife.

 Yes!
 All corn that you can purchase at your local grocery store or market is sweet corn.
 Field corn is used for animal feed only and is not sold for human consumption.
 You can be sure that all corn on the cob is of the sweet variety, although there may be varying levels of sweetness between varieties.

 Yes, you can place the corn directly in the water.
-The corn ears that are in direct contact with the water will be boiled instead of being steamed.
+The corn ears that are in direct contact with the water will be boiled instead of steamed.

 Other healthy Instant Pot side dishes to try